 Come wind, hail, or ice, my bread is baked! | I’m a dirty old man and a slut’s what suits me. | Which one is worse?
 We’re a match, | Like unto like: bad rat, bad cat. | We relish in filth, so does filth surround us. | Virtue runs when it sees us, and we run from it, | In this brothel where we are established.

-Let’s sail back from the River Seine to the Wadden Sea, to sailertown Harlingen.
-Once we have sketched the history of sex and the sea in Harlingen, we will sail to broader horizons and discover how life looked like of women living at the fringes of the coastal society.
+Let’s sail back from the river Seine to the Wadden Sea, to sailortown Harlingen.
+Once we’ve sketched the history of sex and the sea in Harlingen, we’ll sail to broader horizons.
+To discover how life looked like of women living at the fringes of the North Sea coastal society.
 The lives of women on the waterfront (Cordingly 2001).

-Harlingen is in the northwest of the Netherlands, on the shores of the Wadden Sea.
-A shallow sea that falls dry twice a day during low tide.
-Read our post Yet another wayward archipelago to learn more about this muddy sanctuary.
-Morphologically, the town lies on the northern ridge of the former Marne estuary.
-Marne was once a sea loch, continuing its way northbound under the name Jetting, up to the River Vlie.
+Harlingen is situated in the north-west of the Netherlands, on the shores of the Wadden Sea.
+A shallow sea with strong tides, that falls dry twice a day during low tide.
+Read our post Yet another wayward archipelago to learn more about this muddy sanctuary and its common cultural heritage stretching from province Friesland in the Netherlands to southern Jutland in Denmark.
+Morphologically, Harlingen lies on the northern ridge of the former Marne estuary.
+Marne was once a sea loch, continuing its way northbound under the name Jetting, up to the river Vlie (also written as river Flee).
 Flowing out in the North Sea, eventually.

-North of Harlingen, flowed the small River Ried.
-A stream along which the terps (artificial dwelling mounds) of Wijnaldum and Tjitsma are located.
+Just north of Harlingen, river Ried flowed out in the sea.
+A modest stream along which the terps (artificial dwelling mounds) of Wijnaldum and Tjitsma are located.
 Provenance of the exquisite sixth-century Tjitsma-Wijnaldum fibula.
 Settlement started in this area in the second century AD.
 The spot where the stream Voorstraatslenk, today a modest shopping street with canal Kleine Voorstraat St. as a last faint remainder of the stream, flowed out into the sea, is where the settlement of Harlingen developed.
-The mouth of the stream Voorstraatslenk was where Grote Bredeplaats St. is today.
-Later in time, the course of the River Ried was rerouted by men, and connected to the stream Voorstraatslenk east of Harlingen.
+The mouth of the stream Voorstraatslenk used to be where Grote Bredeplaats St. is today.
+Later in time, the course of the river Ried was rerouted by men, and connected to the stream Voorstraatslenk east of Harlingen.

-In the beginning of the sixteenth century, sea traffic increased and by the year 1550 Harlingen had developed into a real seaport.
+In the beginning of the sixteenth century, sea traffic increased, and by the year 1550 Harlingen had developed into a real seaport.
 For the Habsburg dynasty, that possessed the Spanish Netherlands, Harlingen was strategically located near sea.
-With three castles it could be defended effectively, too.
+With three castles it could be defended effectively as well.
 Brussels gave the town several privileges, including preferential rights on shipping cargo, and the collection of certain taxes.
 One of those taxes was called paalgeld ‘pole money’.
 A lucrative tax for the maintenance of beacons and barrels at sea for navigation of ships through shallows.
 In the year 1565, Harlingen received octroi to expand the town (Spaans 1996).

 Also fishing, especially herring fishery, traditionally was an important economic activity.
 From the year 1635 onwards, when a kamer ‘department’ of the Noordsche Compagnie ‘northern company’ was established, Harlingen started ‘to fry bigger fish’ than herring.
 This was Arctic whale hunting and it brought additional possibilities.
 The kamer of Harlingen ceased to exist in 1662 (Hacquebord 2014).
 Classic Arctic whaling as a Harlingen economic activity as such, ended in 1863.
 Whaling, and long-distance seafaring in general, also had a major impact on the (more equal) social position of women living along the Wadden Sea coast of Germany and the Netherlands.
+Because for one thing, women were on their own on the island for much of the year.
 Read our post Happy Hunting Grounds in the Arctic.

 With the Fourth Anglo-Dutch War, the French Revolution, and the Napoleonic Wars at the turn of the eighteenth and nineteenth centuries, the sea trade collapsed.
 Never would it be restored to its former volume (Veluwenkamp 2022).
-The collapse of the sea trade hit densely populated Harlingen notably hard; check our post Know where to find your sweet potato to find out how hard.
-And, if you think the second millennium brought a change for the better for the poor people of Harlingen, it is not the case.
-Following repetitive academic research, if born in Harlingen you have the worst prospects within the Netherlands to climb on the social ladder and escape poverty (Westrheenen 2020).
+The collapse of the sea trade hit Harlingen notably hard because it relied so strong on this sea trade, and because it was very densely populated.
+Check our post Know where to find your sweet potato to find out how hard.
+And, if you think the second millennium brought a change for the better for the impoverished people of Harlingen, it’s not the case.
+Following repetitive academic research, if you are born in Harlingen you have the worst prospects within the Netherlands to climb on the social ladder and escape poverty (Westrheenen 2020).

 Not only economic prosperity but also prestige was added to the town with the Admiralty.
 Prestige with local sea heroes like rear-admiral Hendrik Bruynsveldt (Harlingen), vice-admiral Rudolf Coenders (Harlingen), captain Jacobus Deketh (Harlingen), rear-admiral Christoffel Middaghten (Sexbierum), commander Hidde Sjoerds de Vries (Sexbierum), and, last but not least, admiral Tsjerk Hiddes (Sexbierum).
 Other prestigious mariners settled in Harlingen, like admiral Auke Andriesz.
 Stellingwerf, captain Wytze Joannisz.
 Beyma, captain Symon Jansen Codde (Amsterdam), and captain Andries van de Bukckhorst (Noordwijk).